fischsauce/backup-slack/README.rst

 -----------------

 ~ Automate outputting the data into a db
-~ Create a react app to display the content somewhere on the web
+~ Create a react/node.js app to display the content somewhere on the web

 Threads aren't getting pulled
    -